PierreTsia/starter-template/docs/5_api-doc-and-logs.md

 The API documentation and logging setup is considered complete when:

-- [ ] All required checkboxes above are checked
+- [-] All required checkboxes above are checked
-- [ ] API documentation is available, accurate, and up to date at `/api/docs`
+- [x] API documentation is available, accurate, and up to date at `/api/docs`
-- [ ] Server logs are structured, informative, and do not leak sensitive data
+- [x] Server logs are structured, informative, and do not leak sensitive data
-- [ ] Logs are accessible and useful for debugging and monitoring
+- [x] Logs are accessible and useful for debugging and monitoring
-- [ ] (Optional) Request correlation IDs are present in logs for tracing
+- [-] (Optional) Request correlation IDs are present in logs for tracing

 ---